Gaurav927/gaurav927.github.io/monte-carlo-simulation/index.md

 ## If a stick is broken at random points, what is the expected length of smaller one, ratio of bigger/smaller?

-## A railroads number it's locamotive in order 1, 2, ....
-N, One day we see a locomotive 60, Guess the number of locomotives company has?

-It is confirmed that, the number of locomotive or the value of N is atleast 60 (since we have a visual proof of this).
-It might happen there are total 60 locomotives and we saw the 60th one

-the accepted range of N in based on visual proof is (60, 61, .... inf)

-E[number of locomotives] = 60* P(60 locomotives) + 61* P(61 locomotives and we saw the 60th one) +